2DNQ/FeatureSamplesForWPF/README.md

+Keywords: wpf map control, gis analysis, interactive map, build map

-# Feature Samples for WPF Map Kit
+# Feature Samples for WPF Map Control

-In the [previous thread](https://www.slimgis.com/developers/getting-started-wpf), we guided you to walk through a simple quick start sample of SlimGIS MapKit for WPF.
+In the [previous thread](https://www.slimgis.com/developers/getting-started-wpf), we guided you to walk through a simple quick start sample of SlimGIS WPF Map UI Control.
 In this thread, we will show you more features.
 Here is a preview of our samples.

 > This project already includes the runtime license.
 If your trial license is expired, it still can run the project by "ctrl + F5".
 Or [try executable](https://github.com/SlimGIS/FeatureSamplesForWPF/releases).